verrazzano/docs/content/en/docs/reference/API/Multicluster/MultiClusterApplicationConfiguration.md

 weight: 2
 draft: false
 ---
-The MultiClusterApplicationConfiguration custom resource is used to distribute `core.oam.dev/v1alpha2/ApplicationConfiguration` resources in a multicluster environment.
+The MultiClusterApplicationConfiguration custom resource is an envelope used to distribute `core.oam.dev/v1alpha2/ApplicationConfiguration` resources in a multicluster environment.

 Here is a sample MultiClusterApplicationConfiguration that specifies an ApplicationConfiguration resource to create on the cluster named `managed1`.
-To deploy an example application that demonstrates a MultiClusterApplicationConfiguration, see [Multicluster Hello World Helidon]({{< relref "/docs/samples/multicluster/hello-helidon/" >}}).
+To deploy an example application that demonstrates a MultiClusterApplicationConfiguration, see [Multicluster ToDo List]({{< relref "/docs/samples/multicluster/todo-list/" >}}).

 ```
 apiVersion: clusters.verrazzano.io/v1alpha1
 kind: MultiClusterApplicationConfiguration
 metadata:
-  name: hello-helidon-appconf
+  name: todo-appconf
-  namespace: hello-helidon
+  namespace: mc-todo-list
 spec:
   template:
     metadata:
       annotations:
         version: v1.0.0
-        description: "Hello Helidon application"
+        description: "ToDo List example application"
     spec:
       components:
-        - componentName: hello-helidon-component
+        - componentName: todo-domain
           traits:
             - trait:
                 apiVersion: oam.verrazzano.io/v1alpha1